 You’ve likely figured it out…curling shingles on your roof aren’t a good thing.
 If this is occurring at your home, you’re probably wondering why it’s happening.
 Allow us to explain likely reasons:

-Inadequate Ventilation: A roof ventilation system works by pulling in outside air from intake vents placed on the lower part of the roof.
+A roof ventilation system works by pulling in outside air from intake vents placed on the lower part of the roof.
 The air that is taken in is displaced through higher parts of the roof.
 The result of inadequate venting is moisture and heat being trapped in your attic.
 Additional heat on the bottom side of shingles can cause them to wear prematurely, fade and curl.
-It’s important to have proper ventilation which regulates the intake and outtake of air in your attic and keeps your shingles at an ideal temperature which will lessen the chance of them curling.
+It’s important to have proper ventilation which regulates the intake and outtake of air in your attic, maintains an ideal temperature, and helps prevent curling shingles.

-Shoddy Installation: Roofing manufacturers have strict regulations regarding how their roofs are installed.
-This can include things like number of nails per shingle, length of nail, etc. Because of this, it’s strongly recommended that home owners work with a contractor familiar with the type of roof they are installing.
-Failure to adhere to these specifications can cause your shingles to curl, not to mention, and void your warranty.
+Roofing manufacturers have strict regulations regarding how their roofs are installed.
+This can include things like number of nails per shingle, length of nail, etc. Because of this, it’s strongly recommended that homeowners work with a contractor familiar with the type of roof they are installing.
+Failure to adhere to these specifications can cause curled shingles and void your roof warranty.
 Installing shingles in the winter when they may have been stored at improper temperatures or installing them when they are wet, can also lead to curling.

-Defective Products: As was the case in the CertainTeed Organic Shingle class action lawsuit, there are times when shingles can curl simply due to the fact that there carelessly manufactured.
+As was the case in the CertainTeed Organic Shingle class action lawsuit, there are times when shingles can curl simply because they’re carelessly manufactured.